cmpsoares/gh-team-mention-notifier/README.md

-# GitHub Team Mention Notifier (gh-team-mention-notifier)
+S# GitHub Team Mention Notifier (gh-team-mention-notifier)

 `gh-team-mention-notifier` is a GitHub Action designed to notify specified communication platforms via webhooks when a team is mentioned or assigned in issues, PRs, or comments.
 It's compatible with Slack, Microsoft Teams, and other webhook-enabled services.

 ## Features

 - **Team Mention and Assignment Detection**: Detects mentions and assignments of teams in comments of issues, pull requests, and direct assignments.
-- **Dynamic Configuration**: Supports custom configuration via a JSON file or organization-level environment variable, enabling dynamic mapping of team mentions to webhook URLs.
+- **Customizable Configuration**: Use a JSON file to map team mentions to webhook URLs.
 - **Multiple Platform Support**: Compatible with any service that accepts incoming webhooks, including Slack and Microsoft Teams.
 - **Dockerized for Consistency**: Runs in a Docker container for consistent testing and deployment environments.